Location: École des Hautes Études en Sciences Sociales, 105 boulevard Raspail, 75006 Paris, France

 Click here to find answers to frequently asked questions regarding the Paris workshop.

-There is a rolling admissions policy and early applications are welcome.
-The final deadline is March 15, 2019.
+There is a rolling admissions policy and early applications are encouraged.
+The final deadline is March 15, 2020.
 Click here to apply.